 Claude Opus 4.6 Gets 1M Context Window at No Extra Cost

-Anthropic dropped the long-context surcharge and made 1M tokens the standard for Opus 4.6 and Sonnet 4.6.
-You can feed in an entire codebase, a stack of PDFs, or hundreds of images and it costs the same as any other request.
-For Claude Code users on Max, Team, or Enterprise, it’s already the default model.
-The benchmark number that matters: 78.3% on MRCR v2 at 1M tokens, best-in-class.
-Load in everything and stop worrying about what to trim. (source: @claudeai, @bcherny, @ClaudeCodeLog)
+Anthropic dropped the long-context surcharge.
+1M tokens is now standard for Opus 4.6 and Sonnet 4.6, same price as any other request.
+Feed in an entire codebase, a stack of PDFs, hundreds of images.
+For Claude Code users on Max, Team, or Enterprise, it’s already the default.
+Benchmark that matters: 78.3% on MRCR v2 at 1M tokens, best-in-class. (source: @claudeai, @bcherny, @ClaudeCodeLog)

 Tech Guy Built a Custom Cancer Vaccine for His Dog Using AI

 This story went everywhere this week, and it deserves to.
 A tech guy in Australia adopted a dog with terminal cancer, was told she had months to live, and decided to try something different.
 He spent $3k to sequence the tumor DNA, fed it to ChatGPT and AlphaFold to identify mutated proteins, then worked with UNSW’s RNA team to manufacture a custom mRNA vaccine.
 No biology degree.
 No lab access.
 The dog survived.
 Grok verified the story is real.
-I keep thinking about the methodology: sequence tumor, identify mutations with ChatGPT, model proteins with AlphaFold, manufacture vaccine.
 Every step used publicly available tools. (source: @birdabo, @IterIntellectus)

 Perplexity Computer Expands: Pro, Mobile, Android

 Perplexity Computer is now available to all Pro subscribers and just landed on iOS, with Android rolling out.
-The demo use case that got attention: pulling analytics across 5+ platforms and generating a single dashboard in one query.
-The document review feature (“Final Pass”) runs 5 parallel reviews and returns a marked-up version with edits.
-Perplexity’s own legal team used it on their MNDA and actually implemented the changes it suggested.
-The move from Max-only to Pro broadens the audience significantly. (source: @perplexity_ai, @AravSrinivas)
+The demo that got attention: pulling analytics across 5+ platforms into a single dashboard in one query.
+The document review feature (“Final Pass”) runs 5 parallel reviews and returns a marked-up version.
+Perplexity’s own legal team used it on their MNDA and actually implemented the changes.
+Going from Max-only to Pro is a big audience expansion. (source: @perplexity_ai, @AravSrinivas)

 Pokemon Go Players Built a 30 Billion Image AI Map

 143 million people thought they were catching Pokemon.
 They were actually building one of the largest real-world image datasets ever assembled.
-Niantic disclosed: 30 billion images from AR scans of real locations, now being used to train visual navigation AI for delivery robots.
+Niantic disclosed: 30 billion images from AR scans of real locations, now training visual navigation AI for delivery robots.
 Nobody opted in knowing that was the deal.
-It’s not necessarily sinister, but it’s a clear model for how consumer apps extract training value at scale.
+Not necessarily sinister, but it’s a clear model for how consumer apps extract training value at scale.
 Every photo filter, every AR game, every “scan your room” feature is the same pattern. (source: @Newsforce, @markgadala)

 Humanoid Robot Learns Tennis in 5 Hours